jonescompneurolab/hnn-core/doc/contributing.md

     upstream    https://github.com/jonescompneurolab/hnn-core (push)
     ```

-    In the current situation, the `master` branch of our `upstream` remote has new work
+    In the current situation, the `main` branch of our `upstream` remote has new work
     on it that we want to incorporate.
 This new work is not present on our local
-    `master` branch, the `master` branch of our `origin` remote (i.e. Github's copy of
+    `main` branch, the `main` branch of our `origin` remote (i.e. Github's copy of
     our fork), nor on our local `cool-feature-2` branch.

 3. We need to download those new commits from `upstream`.
 We can do this using the
    following command:

     ```
-    git fetch upstream master
+    git fetch upstream main
     ```

-    This downloads the latest commits to `upstream`'s `master` branch (a.k.a.
+    This downloads the latest commits to `upstream`'s `main` branch (a.k.a.
-    `upstream/master`), but **does not change** any other branches, including our copy
+    `upstream/main`), but **does not change** any other branches, including our copy
-    of `origin`'s `master` branch (a.k.a. `origin/master`) or our local
+    of `origin`'s `main` branch (a.k.a. `origin/main`) or our local
     `cool-feature-2`.
 This only downloads the commits "in the background", so to speak.

-4. Let's checkout our local `master` branch:
+4. Let's checkout our local `main` branch:

     ```
-    git checkout master
+    git checkout main
     ```

-5. Now that we're on our local `master` branch, we need to rebase this branch "onto"
+5. Now that we're on our local `main` branch, we need to rebase this branch "onto"
-   `upstream`'s `master` branch (also called `upstream/master`).
+   `upstream`'s `main` branch (also called `upstream/main`).
 We can do this with the
    following command:

     ```
-    git rebase upstream/master
+    git rebase upstream/main
     ```

     This should work automatically, without any other changes needed.
 If there are
     problems, then see [Troubleshooting `git` problems](#troubleshooting-git-problems)
     below.
-You have probably added additional, local commits onto your local `master`
+You have probably added additional, local commits onto your local `main`
     branch, which you shouldn't do in the future.

-6. Now that our local `master` is fully synchronized with the latest `upstream` commits,
+6. Now that our local `main` is fully synchronized with the latest `upstream` commits,
-   we also need to update `origin`'s `master` branch on Github's servers.
+   we also need to update `origin`'s `main` branch on Github's servers.
 This is easily
    doable with a typical push command:

     ```
-    git push origin master
+    git push origin main
     ```

-7. At this point, all of the `master` branches (local, `origin`, and `upstream`) are now
+7. At this point, all of the `main` branches (local, `origin`, and `upstream`) are now
-   successfully synchronized with `upstream/master`.
+   successfully synchronized with `upstream/main`.
 That's the easy part, however.
 The
    next, second rebase often (but not always) requires some real work.
 Let's checkout
    our `cool-feature-2` branch: